Privacy Policy³

 The DPO will assess the potential consequences, based on how serious the breach is and how likely they are to reoccur.

 The DPO will decide whether the breach must be reported to the ICO.
-This will be determined on a case by case basis, by considering if the breach is likely to negatively affect people’s rights and freedom or cause people any physical, material or non-material damage (emotional stress), through:
+This will be determined on a case-by-case basis, by considering if the breach is likely to negatively affect people’s rights and freedom or cause people any physical, material, or non-material damage (emotional stress), through:

-• Loss of control over their
+• Loss of control over their data

-• Identify theft or
+• Identify theft or fraud

-• Financial
+• Financial loss

-• Unauthorised reversal of
+• Unauthorised reversal of pseudonymisation

-• Damage to
+• Damage to reputation

-• Loss of
+• Loss of confidentiality

-• Any other significant economic or social disadvantage to the individual(s)
+• Any other significant economic or social disadvantage to the individual(s) concerned

 If it is likely that there will be a risk to people’s rights and freedoms, the DPO must notify the ICO.

 The findings of the investigation and the decision must be documented and stored.
-This is in case it is challenged by the ICO or an individual affected at a later date.
+This is in case it is challenged by the ICO, or an individual affected at a later date.

 The DPO will assess the risk to each individual concerned based on the severity of the breach and the likelihood of potential or actual impact.
 If this risk is high, the DPO will notify all individuals concerned, in writing, immediately.

-The DPO will notify any third-parties who can assist to mitigate the risk/loss to individuals.
+The DPO will notify any third parties who can assist to mitigate the risk/loss to individuals.
 These may include:

 • Third-party providers